Why You Should Select ARGI for Your Recovery Audit

 Yes.
 ARGI auditors are expert at conducting complex second pass audits.
 Second pass audits can be very productive because of ARGI’s penchant for thoroughness and precision in the audit process.

 Yes.
-First, we know from experience the value of supply-chain relationships and what that means to both parties in a business-to-business transaction.
-Second, our internal quality controls assure both our clients and suppliers of the accuracy and completeness of any claim submitted to a vendor.
-Third, an audit’s Client Service officer is charged with ensuring timely responses to supplier inquiries and questions and the maintenance of comprehensive communication logs to track questions and concerns during and after an audit.
+First, we know from experience the value of client-vendor relationships and what that means to both parties in a business-to-business transaction.
+Second, our internal quality controls assure both our clients and vendors of the accuracy and completeness of any claim submitted to a vendor.
+Third, an audit’s Client Service officer is charged with ensuring timely responses to vendor inquiries and questions and the maintenance of comprehensive vendor logs to track questions and concerns during and after an audit.

-These steps are accomplished by establishing clear pre-audit guidelines, determining acceptable claim limits for each supplier, submitting claims in a timely fashion, and working within supplier procedures for claim review and re-payment.
+These steps are accomplished by establishing clear pre-audit guidelines, determining acceptable claim limits for each vendor, submitting claims in a timely fashion, and working within vendor procedures for claim review and re-payment.